 Too much of a good thing is a bad thing.
-This is true in life, and in SEO.
+This is true in life and in search engine optimization (SEO).
 SEO is awesome, but too much SEO can cause over-optimization.

 First, here’s everything you need to know about the history of over-optimization.